cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 WHERE
 Allows setting of conditions that refer to subsets of individual rows.
 It is applied before re-organizing the output into groups.
-	*WHERE sets the conditions upon the table so the only returned values match said condition.
-After this, the WHERE clause looses its power and HAVING comes in.*
-	*HAVING allows us to set a condition AFTER the values that satisfy the prerequisite conditions are met.
-After retrieval, HAVING applies some additional condition to the retrieved data.*
+	*Where sets the conditions upon the table so the only returned values match said condition.
+After this, the Where clause looses its power and Having comes into play.
+Having allows us to set a condition After the values that satisfy the prerequisite conditions are met.
+After retrieval, Having applies some additional condition to the retrieved data.*

-Imagine we need to extract a list of all names that are encountered less than 200 times.
-Let the data refer to people hired after the 1st of January, 1999.
+""Imagine we need to extract a list of all names that are encountered less than 200 times.
+Let the data refer to people hired after the 1st of January, 1999.""
 ```mysql
 SELECT first_name, COUNT(first_name) AS names_count FROM employees
 WHERE hire_date > '1999-01-01'